-Khao Yai, also known as Thailand’s little Europe, is a 3 hours drive away from the bustling city of Bangkok.
+Khao Yai, also known as Thailand’s Little Europe, is a 3-hour drive away from the bustling city of Bangkok.
 Due to its fine weather, Khao Yai makes for a great place to visit all year round.
 Need any pre-trip preparation help?
-We’ve prepared a comprehensive guide to aid you in the planning process!
+We’ve prepared a comprehensive Ultimate Guide to aid you in the planning process!

 The best time to visit this quaint little town is generally between November and February, when the cooler temperatures ensure that you won’t be sweating through your shirt!

-However, given these optimal weather conditions, this is also, not surprisingly, the peak travel season in Khao Yai.
+However, given these optimal weather conditions, this is also, not surprisingly, the peak travel season in the region.
 Do expect a surge in overall prices due to high tourist traffic, partly caused by certain attractions being opened only for this season.

 Summer In Khao Yai

-Visiting Khao Yai within these few months is not recommended because the heat is unbearable and the waterfalls at Khao Yai National Park is likely to be dried up.
+The heat during this period may be unbearable for some and the waterfalls at Khao Yai National Park is likely to be dried up.
 You would most likely see thin streams of water, nothing like the majestic waterfalls you see online.

 Monsoon Season In Khao Yai

-There will be high levels of rainfall during this period of time, but the waterfalls would be in full force.
+There will be high levels of rainfall during this period of time, so you will be able to see the Waterfalls in all its glory.
 Get to experience the sheer force of the natural wonder!
 Getting small sprays from the waterfall as a form of welcome?
 What more can you ask for!